alpacahq/samplealgo01/tutorial.md

 ## Setting up our Universe

-There are more than 7,000 tradable symbols in the US equities today, but we do not care small companies and ETFs here to avoid much risk.
-We stick to SP500 stocks which you could potentially obtain from different sources, even dynamically refreshing it while it's running, but here we just hard-code it in the source code.
+There are more than 7,000 tradable symbols for US equities today, but we do not care about small companies and ETFs here to avoid too much risk.
+We stick to S&P 500 stocks, which can be obtained from different sources and referenced dynamically, but here, we just hard-code it in the source code.

 ```py
 # SP500
 Universe = ['MMM', 'ABT', 'ABBV', 'ACN', 'ATVI', 'AYI', 'ADBE', ..., 'ZTS']
 ```

-and put it in a file called `universe.py`.
+We will store the security list in a file called `universe.py`.

 ## Infinite loop

 Now, let's start coding the logic!
-Most of the algorithms watch the market movement and do some actions based on the conditions, so it needs to run infinitely unless any problems happen.
-Since we want to check the daily movement of our universe, check the time at Eastern time zone and do something in the morning.
+Most of the algorithms watch market movements and do some actions based on specific conditions.
+For this to occur, our algorithm needs to run infinitely.
+Since we want to check the daily movement of our universe, we will check the time (Eastern US, for consistency with market time) and do something in the morning.

 ```py
 def main():